Gkreddy8441/Gkreddy8441/README.md

 - 👋 Hi, I’m @Gkreddy8441
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning full stack java
+- 🌱 I’m currently learning full stack java and Devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in advance